-Serve with gochujang (Korean red chili paste) and sesame oil on the side.
+Serve with gochujang (Korean hot pepper paste) and sesame oil on the side.
 To enjoy the dish, add red chili paste and sesame oil to your liking and mix everything well.
-You can kick it up a notch by making a special sauce instead of plain red chili paste (Go-Chu-Jang).
+You can kick it up a notch by making a special sauce instead of plain gochujang.
 See bibimbap sauce or bibimbap sauce with beef for the recipes.
 Or you can buy Bibim Gochujang Sauce.

 Serve on the side